ltoscano/legacybridge-oss-cobol/README.md

 ### Docker Configuration Advantages

-Our Docker-first approach provides enterprise-grade benefits:

-1. **Isolation**: Consistent, reproducible environment across all platforms
-2. **Portability**: Runs anywhere Docker is installed—development to production
-3. **Security**: Secure containers with non-root user configuration
-4. **Scalability**: Production-ready for horizontal scaling
-5. **Ease of Use**: Automated scripts handle all operations seamlessly
-6. **Debug Support**: Development mode with complete debugging tools
+The Docker-first setup ensures a consistent, isolated environment on any platform, with secure non-root containers and built-in scalability for enterprise use.
+Automated scripts streamline all operations, while development mode includes full debugging tools for rapid troubleshooting.

 ### Production-Ready Deployment

-The containerized setup is optimized for:
-- **Docker Swarm** for clustered deployments
-- **Kubernetes** with additional manifests
-- **CI/CD Pipelines** via GitHub Actions/GitLab CI
-- **Cloud Platforms**: AWS ECS, Azure Container Instances, GCP Cloud Run
+This containerized approach is ready for Docker Swarm clusters, Kubernetes with manifests, CI/CD integration (GitHub Actions, GitLab CI), and major cloud platforms like AWS ECS, Azure Container Instances, and GCP Cloud Run.

 ---